paulsamir2010/RAG-Langchain-Q-A-on-Asthma/README.md

 ---

 ## 🚀 Objective
-The primary objective of this project is to **build a QA RAG system** for Asthma-related information using reliable sources and state-of-the-art frameworks.
+The primary objective of this project is to **Build a QA RAG system** for Asthma-related information using reliable sources and state-of-the-art frameworks.

 ---